lqh1106/DERMARK/readme.md

-# Robust Watermarking for Language Models
+# DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models

 This repository provides a robust multi-bit watermarking system for language models using green-list based token manipulation.
 It supports watermark embedding, detection, and robustness evaluation via dynamic programming.